jeremy-duke-nus/python-workshop/_episodes/03-libraries.md

 # Conclusion

 In this section, we have introduced how libraries can be used to extend the functionality of Python.
-In the next section, we will be performing our first API query to fetch data.
+In the next few sections, we will be performing our first API query to fetch data.
 This will also be your first encounter with some core data types in Python.
-The next section will be an extremely important section for your Python journey!
+The next sections will be an extremely important section for your Python journey!